Search our range of undergraduate, postgraduate and professional courses.

 We will continue to share further details about the measures we are putting in place for the 2020/21 academic year over the coming weeks and months to keep all students and staff informed of any changes.

-The same range of outstanding student support services will be available to all our students, with even greater flexibility than ever before.
+The same range of outstanding student support services is available to all our students, with even greater flexibility than ever before.
 These services will include everything from academic support and guidance and international student support to advice on health and wellbeing and money matters – and everything in between.

 Our team will be on hand to help with any issues that arise during your time studying here at the University, offering guidance and assistance both remotely and face to face.